Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photos of hostages in the Gaza Strip are placed in Tel Aviv, Israel.
 Photo: REUTERS

 The ceasefire could be extended if more hostages are released.
-Under Israel's proposal, every 10 hostages released would add one day of ceasefire.
+Under Israel's proposal, every 10 hostages released would add a day of ceasefire.
 The truce also allows hundreds of trucks carrying humanitarian aid, medicine and fuel into the Gaza Strip.

 Source